geissdoerfer/shepherd/docs/dev/sysfs.rst

 - `buffer_period_ns`: Time period of one 'buffer'.
 Defines the sampling rate togethere with `samples_per_buffer`
 - `memory/address`: Physical address of the shared memory area that contains all `n_buffers` data buffers used to exchange data
 - `memory/size`: Size of the shared memory area in bytes
-- `calibration_settings`: Load calibration settings.
-They are used in the virtcap algorithm.
-- `virtcap_settings`: Settings which configure the virtcap algorithm.
 - `sync/error_sum`: Integral of PID control error
 - `sync/error`: Instantaneous PID control error
 - `sync/correction`: PRU Clock correction (in ticks~5ns) as calculated by the PID controller